mertasan/tailwindcss-variables/README.md

 - Variables can be formed through using nested object notation.
 - Different variables can be composed for the Dark Mode.
 - Dark Mode variables are set automatically through the `class` or `media` modes on your configuration.
-- If `darkMode` config are set as `class`, custom dark selector can be defined.
+- Dark Mode custom selector is inherited from [Tailwind configuration](https://tailwindcss.com/docs/dark-mode#customizing-the-class-name)
 - It allows you to add custom themes while creating your own plugin via the plugin API.
 - Prefix can be defined for variables.
 (It is useful when using the plugin API)
 - You can configure your own needs such as multi-themes without needing an additional plugin!